 Michael Lee (Studio Bibliothèque)

 Patterned Flow exhibition highlights current efforts and new tools being added to the discussion of how we shape sustainable cities.
 Comprised of simulation imagery and experimental models the exhibition peeks into ongoing research utilising physical and digital testing to help design novel building forms and patterns which intensify and/or pattern airflow.
 A case study of an exterior canopy is used in the project to propose formal and surface texture variations that change local and ambient patterns of air flow.
 These studies build on physiological experiments which indicate that particular patterns and an increase in air movement generally increase how comfortable people feel in warm environments.

 The research collaboration is funded by the SUTD-MIT International Design Centre.
-Collaborators: Pablo Valdivia y Alvarado, Assistant Professor Engineering Product Development Pillar Kenneth Tracy, Assistant Professor Architecture and Sustainable Design Pillar Christine Yogiaman, Assistant Professor Architecture and Sustainable Design Pillar Sunil Manohar Dash, IDC researcher in Fluid Mechanics and Simulation Pamela Dychengbeng Chua, IDC researcher in Architecture and Urban Environment.
+Collaborators: Pablo Valdivia y Alvarado, Assistant Professor Engineering Product Development Pillar, Kenneth Tracy, Assistant Professor Architecture and Sustainable Design Pillar, Christine Yogiaman, Assistant Professor Architecture and Sustainable Design Pillar, Sunil Manohar Dash, IDC researcher in Computational Fluid Mechanics, Pamela Dychengbeng Chua, IDC researcher in Architecture and Urban Environment

 Panel Discussion: Beyond Permeability: The Future of Air Flow Design

 “What if it was within the architect’s power to design the transient environment?
 To design the way a space feels rather than just how it looks?”
 Good-bye, Willis Carrier (Michelle Addington, 1997)